 Our primary service at BodyMatters is counselling for disordered eating and/or body shame.
 This usually involves seeing one of our therapists in a one-on-one setting on a regular basis and discussing the issues that bring you to counselling.
 Our therapists take a very individual approach that would be fully customised based on your symptoms, severity, history of illness and treatment attempts.
 It may involve just talking.
 However, it may also involve completing challenges in sessions or assigning homework tasks to complete between sessions.
 Our number one priority is to determine and deliver an approach that works for you.
 All interventions that we use are “evidence based” and cover a range of psychotherapeutic techniques.
 It is quite normal that we would be eclectic to maximise treatment outcomes, however this would typically be discussed in more detail in the first session.

 The recovery process for eating disorders is individual and varies from person to person.
 It usually takes several months (at a minimum).
-Some people take longer than others to recover.
-This does not mean that they are a hopeless case, or that they are not trying hard enough.
+Some people take that they are not trying hard enough.
 The reality is that eating disorders are highly complex illnesses and each person comes to the session with his/her own personal history, treatment history, and biological make up.

 Our opening hours are Mondays to Saturdays, from 7am to 9pm Australian time.
-If you are located overseas, please check the ‘world clock’ prior to making your next appointment as we will be using Australian Eastern Seaboard Time as our point of reference http://www.timeanddate.com/worldclock/
+If you are located overseas, please check the ‘world clock’ prior to making your point of reference http://www.timeanddate.com/worldclock/

 At BodyMatters we are passionate about keeping ‘in the know’ when it comes to clinical, cultural, and personal issues relevant to eating disorders.
-For this reason, we regularly blog about issues in the media/popular culture, have guest bloggers including those who have personally recovered from eating disorders, and provide up-to-date clinical and practical information.
-We also broadcast daily on our Facebook and twitter accounts, so you can interact and tell us your thoughts!
+For this reason, we regularly blog about issues in the media/popular culture, have guest bloggers including those who have personally recovered from eating disorders, and provide up-to-date clinical and Facebook and twitter accounts, so you can interact and tell us your thoughts!
 You may also choose to subscribe to our blog – we look forward to hearing from you!